xiaochao99/xiaomi-miloco/docs/usage/README.md

 1. Modify the models configuration in the config/ai_engine_config.yaml file by adding/editing custom model names and configuration items.
 The model_path (mmproj_path) should point to the absolute address of the local model file.
 2. Restart the inference engine service.
 #### Advanced Settings
-- The planning large model is used for Query intent analysis, task planning, and tool invocation.
+- The planning LLM is used for Query intent analysis, task planning, and tool invocation.
 Using cloud-based models will deliver better performance.
-- The visual understanding large model is used for processing and interpreting camera visual data.
+- The visual understanding LLM is used for processing and interpreting camera visual data.
 Xiaomi's self-developed on-device model is recommended.
 ### How to Configure MCP Services
 1. After completing authorization, you can use three pre-packaged MCP capabilities: MIoT Automation, MIoT Device Control, and HA Automation.
 Other third-party MCP services require users to develop and configure them independently.
 2. On the MCP services page, you can use the "Add Service" function to integrate three types of MCP services: SSE, HTTP, and Stdio.
 Once configured, these MCP services can be selected and used in AI Center conversations.